ScotlandNZ/Thumper/README.md

 ## Credits

 - Inspired by [gitrecon](https://github.com/GONZOsint/gitrecon) by GONZOsint
-- Shai-Hulud IOC research from Wiz, GitGuardian, Aikido, and Check Point
+- Shai-Hulud IOC research from Wiz, GitGuardian, Aikido, Check Point, SafeDep, and ReversingLabs
+- Named after the thumpers used to attract sandworms in Frank Herbert's Dune

 ---

 ## Disclaimer

-This tool is intended for security professionals to assess their own accounts and those they have authorization to scan.
-Always obtain proper authorization before scanning GitHub accounts.
+This tool is intended for security professionals to assess their own accounts and those they have authorisation to scan.
+Always obtain proper authorisation before scanning GitHub accounts.
 Use responsibly.

+---

+## License

+MIT License